Survivor: Cambodia: Public vote

 The vote was conducted on the CBS website, and was open to residents of the U.S., Canada (where the show is simulcast on Global), and Australia (where the show airs the following day on Go!).
 On the website, each candidate was featured in a video displaying a series of clips from their original season followed by a plea to voters as to why they should be selected for Cambodia.
 Registered voters were required to submit ballots of exactly ten men and ten women, and each voter could only submit a ballot once every 24 hours.
 This public voting process was similar to one CBS used in 2006 for the first all-star edition of reality program Big Brother.

 Voting commenced on May 6, 2015, while the Worlds Apart season of Survivor was still in progress.
 The ballot consisted entirely of players who had played only once before and had not won; however, two of the candidates from Worlds Apart (Mike Holloway and Carolyn Rivera) had not yet been eliminated from that season when voting began; if either of them were revealed to be that season's winner, they would be deemed ineligible for Cambodia and, if they were among the top ten vote receivers of their gender, their spot would be given to the person on their ballot with the 11th highest vote total.
 Holloway won Worlds Apart and per Jeff Probst's announcement had finished in the top 10 among male candidates, so the 11th place male candidate joined the cast instead.
 Probst has since stated that, out of respect for the contestants, there is no intention to reveal the final vote counts or ranks.

 Contestants

 The cast is composed of 20 returning players initially split into two tribes.
 On day 7, the tribes were shuffled from two to three.
 The three tribes are named after Cambodian temples: Ta Keo, Bayon, and Angkor.
 The merged tribe name Orkun is the Khmer word for "thank you", which was suggested by contestant Kimmi Kappenberg.

 Future appearances

 Ciera Eastin and Jeff Varner returned for Survivor: Game Changers.
 Joe Anglim and Kelley Wentworth returned for Survivor: Edge of Extinction.
 Jeremy Collins returned to compete on Survivor: Winners at War.

 Outside of Survivor, Yung "Woo" Hwang, Wentworth, Collins, and Anglim competed on the premiere of Candy Crush.
 Abi-Maria Gomes competed with two-time Survivor contestant Sierra Dawn Thomas on a Survivor vs Big Brother episode of Fear Factor.
-In 2022, Tasha Fox competed on The Challenge: USA.
+In 2022, Tasha Fox competed on the first season of The Challenge: USA.
+In 2025, Collins competed on the third season of The Traitors.